Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \item \textbf{No reallocation to elite entry-level jobs in the private sector from other jobs following compensatory policies and vice versa.} Separate samples from the Periodic Labour Force Survey, which is collected by the National Sample Survey Office (NSSO), and the India Human Development Survey show that the probability of transitioning into elite entry-level jobs in the private sector from ``other" jobs (elite entry-level public-sector jobs, other entry-level private-sector jobs, unemployment, and so on) is less than 2.5\% and vice versa (Section~\ref{sec:data overview firms}).
 Note that salaries in even elite entry-level jobs in the public sector are about 50\% of those in elite entry-level jobs in the private sector.\footnote{See the report of the \href{https://doe.gov.in/seventh-cpc-pay-commission}{Seventh Central Pay Commission, 2016}.}

-These transition probabilities suggest that elite entry-level workers in the private sector tend to stay there and transitioning into such jobs is challenging, especially since 95\% of their hires are from elite colleges (Section~\ref{sec:data1}).
-The high concentration along the diagonals of job transition matrices is also common pattern in formal labor markets in India \citep{sarkar2017,jyotirmoy2021}.\footnote{Relatedly, the NSSO defines unemployment as a situation in which all those who owing to lack of work are not working, but seek work through employment exchanges, intermediaries, friends or relatives \citep{nssconcepts}.
+These transition probabilities suggest that elite entry-level workers in the private sector tend to stay there and transitioning into such jobs is challenging, especially since 95\% of the hires of elite jobs in India are from elite colleges (Section~\ref{sec:data1}).
+High concentration along the diagonals of job transition matrices is common in formal labor markets in India \citep{sarkar2017,jyotirmoy2021}.\footnote{Relatedly, the NSSO defines unemployment as a situation in which all those who owing to lack of work are not working, but seek work through employment exchanges, intermediaries, friends or relatives \citep{nssconcepts}.
 Therefore, being unemployed in the data collected by the NSSO is closer to being actually out of work (e.g., it does not include self-employment).
-On the other hand, students who are ``unemployed" through job the placement process I study could include those who are self-employed or taking gap years (Section~\ref{sec: earnings gap}).} Thus, not capturing the reallocation of talent either from or to elite entry-level jobs in the private sector following compensatory policies is not a major limitation.
+On the other hand, students who are ``unemployed" through job the placement process I study could include those who are self-employed or taking gap years (Section~\ref{sec: earnings gap}).} Thus, omitting talent reallocation either from or to elite entry-level jobs in the private sector following compensatory policies is not a major limitation.

-Moreover, under the plausible assumption that advantaged castes benefit more from ``job changing" \emph{within} elite entry-level jobs, (e.g., by procuring other job offers once the current job starts and using them as leverage), my paper likely underestimates caste disparities in initial placements.\footnote{Participants in the placement processes of elite Indian colleges are barred from offline job search (Section \ref{sec:alternative explanations}).}

 \item \textbf{No wage changes in counterfactuals.} Note that I take wages as exogenous because firms set them nationally (Section~\ref{sec:key_unmodeled}).
 I also argue that omitting wage changes from the counterfactual analysis is not a major limitation for two reasons.
 First, recall, my data collection shows that almost all firms recruiting from this elite college also visit other elite Indian colleges and are foreign-based MNCs that hire overwhelmingly for their Indian offices (Section~\ref{sec:data1}).
 However, about 97\% of the offices and 96\% of the entry-level labor force of these foreign-based MNCs are outside of India (Section~\ref{sec:data1}).
 Therefore, elite Indian college graduates comprise a small fraction of the global entry-level labor demand of foreign-based MNCs.